Using stationing to locate measures

 - Click the drop-down arrow and choose the units for station values.

-- Provide the Station number using any one of these options to allot the Measure for the event:
+- In the Location section, provide the station number using one of the following options to allocate the measure for the new point event:

-- Click the Select a Location on the Map tool , and click a location on the selected route.
-The station number is derived from the route.
+- Click the Select a Location on the Map tool and click a location on the selected route.

 A red cross appears at the selected location on the map.